hphelion/documentation/community/community.install.virtual.md

 * The install will run until the demo completes loading the demo VM.

 * There are stalls loading images (1-2 mins) and building the undercloud (12 or more mins) and overcloud (at least that again).
+You can use a tool such as [Virtual Machine Manager](http://virt-manager.org/) to monitor the installation of the nodes.

 * There are no restrictions imposed on external device name on the host system in virtual mode as the external interface is not used.